rodolfovictor/rockverse/backlog.md

   - Add multi-CPU/multi-GPU
   - Author in the tutorials

+- Creating arrays and groups: make a more friendly error if existing and overwrite=False

 > Note: These tasks are subject to change based on project needs and priorities.